Call now in confidence immediate help & advice 24/7

 If required, the patient will undergo a medicated detox at their residential rehab facility.

-Here, they will be prescribed medication from an addiction physician while staying at a comfortable and medically supported facility, occupied by health practitioners as they overcome their withdrawal symptoms.
+Here, they will be prescribed medication from an addiction physician while staying at a comfortable and medically supported rehab facility, occupied by health practitioners as they overcome their withdrawal symptoms.

 Furthermore, cognitive, behavioural, and holistic therapy are integral to the addiction rehabilitation process.

-Patients will undergo a range of therapy and support sessions in order to understand more about their addiction, how their cognitive and behavioural patterns work, and how they can develop healthy coping mechanisms to foster a better life.
+Patients will undergo a range of rehab therapy and support sessions in order to understand more about their addiction, how their cognitive and behavioural patterns work, and how they can develop healthy coping mechanisms to foster a better life.

-Inpatient addiction treatment is highly effective in not only overcoming initial addiction cravings, but developing a sustainable and healthy lifestyle.
+Inpatient addiction rehab treatment is highly effective in not only overcoming initial addiction cravings, but developing a sustainable and healthy lifestyle.

-The tools and knowledge gained from undergoing treatment as an inpatient will be invaluable moving forward when it comes to recognising relapse triggers, overcoming relapse triggers, and living a more optimal life in general.
+The tools and knowledge gained from undergoing rehab treatment as an inpatient will be invaluable moving forward when it comes to recognising relapse triggers, overcoming relapse triggers, and living a more optimal life in general.

 What is Outpatient Addiction Treatment in Cumbria?